Practice of the Week

 - increased receptivity to kindness offered and increased interest in extending kindness to others.

-An activity is more likely to work as spiritual practice if you:
+An activity is more likely to work as spiritual practice if you follow these four guidelines:

 - engage the activity with mindfulness (see previous practice of the week, "cultivate mindfulness" HERE, and "be mindful" HERE).